v-sakariya/dmg-qa-lead-technical-assignment/README.md

 - to debug what actions are executed run 'npx playwright test --project=chromium --debug'
 - execute 'npx playwright show-report' to get a detailed analysis of what tests are passing/failing

+## <b>Git Issue: Please Read this</b>
+As the repository is forked from the original repo, this repo does not have an option make it private.

 ## <b>Contributing</b>
 If you find any bugs or have suggestions for improvements, feel free to open an issue or make a pull request.